 Detect sales chasing in a vector of sales ratios#

-Sales chasing is when a property is selectively reappraised to shift its assessed value toward its actual sale price.
+Sales chasing is when a property is selectively reappraised to shift its assessed value toward its recent sale price.
 Sales chasing is difficult to detect.
 This function is NOT a statistical test and does not provide the probability of the given result.
-Rather, it combines two novel methods to roughly estimate if sales chasing has occurred.
+Rather, it combines two heuristic methods to roughly estimate if sales chasing has occurred.

 - Parameters: